syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 ![Trackball support in WinUI chart](Trackball_images/WinUI_chart_trackball.png)

-To view the trackball label in the particular axis, you have to enable the [ShowTrackballInfo](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_ShowTrackballInfo) property in that axis as in the following code snippet.
+To view the trackball label in the particular axis, you have to enable the [ShowTrackballLabel]() property in that axis as in the following code snippet.

 {% tabs %}